bep/bepsays.com/content/english/2014-09-04-minify-before-you-uglify-you-stupid.md

 categories:
 - English
 - Teknologi

+markdown:
+    angledQuotes: false

 ---

-**“You’ll have to ng-minify the code before you uglify it, you stupid git!”**
+**"You’ll have to ng-minify the code before you uglify it, you stupid git!"**

 _– I have to make it smaller before I make it uglier?_